Page last updated:

 to the app’s temporary files directory.
 This features is turned off and

 unnecessary for apps running under Cloud Foundry.
 An app can override this

 setting in its

-A number of channels exist where you can get more help when using the HWC buildpack, or with developing your own HWC buildpack.
+A number of channels exist where you can get more help when using the HWC buildpack, or when developing your own HWC buildpack.

-HWC Buildpack Repository in Github: Find more information about using and extending the HWC buildpack in GitHub repository.
+HWC Buildpack Repository in GitHub: Find more information about using and extending the HWC buildpack in the HWC buildpack repository in GitHub.

 Release Notes: Find current information about this buildpack on the HWC buildpack release page in GitHub.

 Slack: Join the #buildpacks channel in the Cloud Foundry Slack community.